-On October 15, we celebrate the Feast of Saint Teresa of Jesus, more commonly known as Saint Teresa of Ávila.
+On October 15, we celebrate the Memorial of Saint Teresa of Jesus, more commonly known as Saint Teresa of Ávila.
 An exceptionally competent administrator and reformer, Teresa is also beloved for her spiritual reflections in The Interior Castle.

 1. Unquenchable Zeal for God